o2r-project/erc-spec/docs/spec/index.md

 + `author.name` The name of the human individual, institution, organization, machine or other entity that acts as creator of the asset.
 + `author.orcid` The ORCid of the creator of the asset.
 + `community` Indicates belonging to a scientific community, e.g. on a repositoy platform.
 + `depends` A block for each entity that the software is dependent on for execution.
+The dependency information is designed for the identification of dependent packages within packaging systems.
 + `depends.identifier` An identifying name for the depending package.
 + `depends.version` The computer software and hardware required to run the software.
 + `depends.packageSystem` The package manager system that makes the dependency entity available.